 If Peter was writing chapter three of his first letter to us, maybe it would read something like this:

-First let me speak to all of the wives in the church.
+First let me speak to all of you wives in the church (the Texan version would say “all ya’ll”).
 Remember in yesterday’s letter how I spoke of Christ’s example to us – how he suffered for us and we should follow in his steps.
-In the same way that He accepted the authority of God’s plan for him to carry our sins on the cross, YOU must accept the authority of your husbands.
+In the same way he accepted the authority of God’s plan for him to carry our sins on the cross, YOU must accept the authority of your husbands.
 Why?
-Because this kind of godly life will speak volumes to others, even those who refuse to obey the Good News.
+Because this kind of godly life will speak volumes to even those who refuse to obey the Good News.
 They will be won over simply by observing how pure and reverent your life is.